 - Participation in various academic competitions,

-- Exposure to a variety of technology applications including computers, software, scanners, digital cameras and other peripheral devices,
+- Exposure to a variety of technology applications including computers, software, scanners, digital cameras and other peripheral devices; and

-- Career counseling by guidance counselors and the academy advisor to facilitate a studentís preparation and acceptance into colleges and universities and for scholarships.
+- Career counseling by guidance counselors and the academy advisor to facilitate a studentís preparation for scholarships and acceptance into colleges and universities.

 Each academy student will: